 Her strained smile instantly dissolved, her eyes softened, and she breathed deeply as relaxation began flowing into her body and her being.
 The transformation held as she continued her turn.
-She had no idea that she'd been rigidly holding her face, and my words were all she needed to notice and let it go.
-At the next Circle she talked about how letting go of her face had been extremely beneficial in sensitive communications with her family.
+She had no idea that she’d been rigidly holding her face, and my words were all she needed to notice and let it go.
+At the next class she talked about how letting go of her face had been extremely beneficial in sensitive communications with her family.

 I have come to recognize “Let go of your face” as a foundational coaching for my work in authentic expression, and I mention it at the opening of each session.
 The phrase seems to make instant sense and transmit something directly to the body without having to be understood or resisted by the mind.
 When you release your face you “get out of your head” and are better able to source your essential knowing.